How Important is Feedback at Work for Business Success?

 - Have you faced any challenges this week?

-- Do you require any specific support (e.g. training, tools, coaching) from us/me?
+- Do you require any specific support from us, e.g. training, tools or coaching?

 - Have any of your colleagues gone above and beyond to help you this week?

 Feedback is best when it's mutually exchanged.
 Instead of employees feeling like kids being told off by a teacher, feedback should be two people finding the best way to support each other.
 Just don't forget that, if you take in feedback from your staff, you need to follow through.
 Otherwise, the conversation just becomes another pointless formality they'll want to ignore.